JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/explore-shortcuts-with-keymap/index.md

   width: 600
   height: 300
 leadin: |
-  In Preferences/Settings | Keymap, you can search by shortcut or by action name and see the assigned shortcut.
+  You'll find a list of all the shortcuts in WebStorm under _Preferences / Settings | Keymap_.
+Here you can search for the action name and see the assigned shortcut.
+You can also use the _Find Actions by Shortcut_ to tell you what action a keymap input performs.

-  Alternatively, you can use the [Find Action](https://www.jetbrains.com/webstorm/guide/tips/toggle-options-in-find/) command for that: Press *Cmd+Shift+A/Ctrl+Shift+A*, look for an action, then you'll see its name with a shortcut if it exists.
+  Alternatively, you can use [Find Action](https://www.jetbrains.com/webstorm/guide/tips/toggle-options-in-find/).
+Press _⇧⌘A / Ctrl+Shift+A_, search for an action, then you'll see the name of the action and its shortcut if it exists.